Table Of Contents

 - Key Takeaways

 Blogging has been part of the world wide web for quite some time now.
 However, it looks a lot different now than when it first started.
 Earlier, people read the blogs they followed or subscribed to.
 Today, however, the traffic that blogs get is not only determined by your followers or subscribers.
+Keyword research for blog posts are essential to make it rank on search engines.
 Search engines have taken over the blogosphere.
 A majority of traffic to your blog can come from search engines.
-But, to get that traffic, you need to understand all about keywords and use them effectively in your content marketing strategy.
+But, to get that traffic, you need to understand how to use keywords in content writing.

-In this article, you will learn everything about keyword research and where to place them.
+In this article, you will learn everything about keyword research for blog posts and how to use keywords for blog posts effectively.

-Let’s start with a beginner’s guide to keyword usage for content marketing.
+Let’s start with a beginner’s guide to using keywords for blog posts.

 What Are Keywords?